Be a Hero Husband: How to Help Manage the Home

 Many men are happiest when making an equal contribution to household chores.
 According to research conducted by the University of Cambridge, men, not women, benefited from a less traditional gender role divide in household chores.

 Researchers believe more men support gender equality, and women are more assertive than in the past.
-Researchers said men are uncomfortable not doing their fair share of housework.
+Researchers said men are uncomfortable with not doing their fair share of housework.

 Sharing household chores ranks as the third-highest issue associated with a successful marriage, behind only unfaithfulness and good sex.